dusekdan/2015-IFJ-Project/README.md

 In development we run on scrum iteration (or pseudo-scrum if you will), which ensured that at least some progress is made in time definite intervals.

-Final version of the source code can be found in `/Project/Beta/odevzdavani` folder of this repository.
 Makefile is included, simple command `make` will be good enough.

 ## Authors